Geography of Iraq: Climate

 Mean minimum temperatures in the winter range from near freezing (just before dawn) in the northern and northeastern foothills and the western desert to 2 and 4 to 5 C in the alluvial plains of southern Iraq.
 They rise to a mean maximum of about 16 °C in the western desert and the northeast, and 17 °C in the south.
 In the summer mean minimum temperatures range from about 27 to 31 C and rise to maxima between roughly 41 and 45 C. Temperatures sometimes fall below freezing and have fallen as low as -14 °C at Ar Rutbah in the western desert.
 Such summer heat, even in a hot desert, is high and this can be easily explained by the very low elevations of deserts regions which experience these exceptionally searing high temperatures.
 In fact, the elevations of cities such as Baghdad or Basra are near the sea level (0 m) because deserts are located predominantly along the Persian Gulf.
-That is why some Gulf's countries like Iraq, Iran and Kuwait experience extreme heat during summer, even more extreme than the normal level.
-The searing summer heat only exists in low elevations in these countries while mountains and higher elevations know much more moderated summer temperatures.
+That is why some Gulf countries like Iraq, Iran and Kuwait experience extreme heat during summer, even more extreme than typical hot deserts.
+The searing summer heat only exists in low elevations in these countries while mountains and higher elevations experience much more moderated summer temperatures.

 The summer months are marked by two kinds of wind phenomena.
 The southern and southeasterly sharqi, a dry, dusty wind with occasional gusts of 80 km/h, occurs from April to early June and again from late September through November.
 It may last for a day at the beginning and end of the season but for several days at other times.
-This wind is often accompanied by violent duststorms that may rise to heights of several thousand meters and close airports for brief periods.
+This wind is often accompanied by violent dust storms that may rise to heights of several thousand meters and close airports for brief periods.
 From mid-June to mid-September the prevailing wind, called the shamal, is from the north and northwest.
 It is a steady wind, absent only occasionally during this period.
 The very dry air brought by this shamal permits intensive sun heating of the land surface, but the breeze has some cooling effect.

-The combination of rain shortage and extreme heat makes much of Iraq a desert.
-Because of very high rates of evaporation, soil and plants rapidly lose the little moisture obtained from the rain, and vegetation could not survive without extensive irrigation.
+The combination of rain shortage and extreme summer heat makes much of Iraq a desert.
+Because of very high rates of evaporation, soil and plants rapidly lose the little moisture obtained from the rain, and vegetation cannot survive without extensive irrigation.
 Some areas, however, although arid, do have natural vegetation in contrast to the desert.
-For example, in the Zagros Mountains in northeastern Iraq there is permanent vegetation, such as oak trees, and date palms are found in the south.
+For example, in the Zagros Mountains in northeastern Iraq there is permanent vegetation, such as oak trees, while date palms are found in the south.